-During the three months ended March 31, 2024, we recognized a \$2.8 million gain on the change in the estimated fair value of our royalty preferred shares (2023 - \$2.8 million loss).
+During the three months ended March 31, 2025, we recognized a \$3.3 million loss in the estimated fair value of our royalty preferred shares (2024 - \$2.8 million gain).
 For fair value measurement purposes, the royalty preferred shares liability has been categorized within level 3 of the fair value measurement hierarchy.
 The estimated fair value of the royalty preferred shares is based on management's judgments, estimates and assumptions which include significant unobservable inputs including the timing and amounts of the Company's discounted future net cash flows.
-The estimate incorporates the following assumptions: an average cumulative probability rate of generating forecasted future cash flows of 41% as at March 31, 2024 (December 31, 2023 - 41%) reflecting in each case, among other factors, our clinical results, in particular the results of BETonMACE, and communication with the

-FDA (including Breakthrough Therapy Designation) and other regulatory bodies; a discount rate of 24.6% as at March 31, 2024 (December 31, 2023 - 24.6%); projected commencement of revenue between late-2027 and mid-2028 (based on projected clinical development paths across various jurisdictions, which is based substantially on securing the requisite funding from a partnership or other source(s) of capital before mid-2024) as at March 31, 2024 (December 31, 2023 - between late-2027 and early-2028); and projected apabetalone market shares percentages and projected product pricing.
-The estimated fair value of royalty preferred shares in the current period was affected by the decrease in the discount rate and the passage of time (to future cash flows based on the estimated timing and commencement of revenue), offset by the commencement of revenue estimation update.
+The estimate incorporates the following assumptions: an average cumulative probability rate of generating forecasted future cash flows of 41% as at March 31, 2025 (December 31, 2024 - 41%) reflecting in each case, among other factors, our clinical results, in particular the results of BETonMACE, and communication with the FDA (including Breakthrough Therapy Designation) and other regulatory bodies; a discount rate of 24.3% as at March 31, 2025 (December 31, 2024 - 24.3%); projected commencement of revenue between mid-2028 and early-2029 (based on projected clinical development paths across various jurisdictions, which is based substantially on securing the requisite funding from a partnership or other source(s) of capital by mid-2025) as at March 31, 2025 (December 31, 2024 - between mid-2028 and late-2028); and projected apabetalone market shares percentages and projected product pricing.
+The estimated fair value of royalty preferred shares in the current period was affected by the passage of time (to future cash flows based on the estimated timing and commencement of revenue), offset by the commencement of revenue estimation update.

 The estimated fair value of the royalty preferred shares is subject to significant volatility.
 Small changes in the aforementioned assumptions may have a significant impact on the estimated fair value of the royalty preferred shares.
-For instance, holding all other assumptions constant: a 1% increase in the discount rate would result in a \$3.7 million decrease in the estimated fair value of the royalty preferred shares; assuming commencement of revenue one year later would result in a \$14.3 million decrease in the estimated fair value of the royalty preferred shares; and a 1% increase in the probability rate of generating forecasted future cash flows would result in a \$1.4 million increase in the estimated fair value of the royalty preferred shares.
+For instance, holding all other assumptions constant: a 1% increase in the discount rate would result in a \$4.0 million decrease in the estimated fair value of the royalty preferred shares; assuming commencement of revenue one year later would result in a \$16.7 million decrease in the estimated fair value of the royalty preferred shares; a 0.5% increase in the growth rate of the patient population would result in a \$4.3 million increase in the estimated fair value of the royalty preferred shares; and a 1% increase in the probability rate of generating forecasted future cash flows would result in a \$1.6 million increase in the estimated fair value of the royalty preferred shares.